 Dong Ding Oolong is one of the most famous Taiwanese teas which is traditionally roasted with charcoal.
 But there are also variations in which Dong Ding Oolong is developed as a green Oolong with floral fragrances.

-Dong Ding tea is grown at 700 to 1,000 meters (and therefore not quite a high mountain tea) on Dong Ding Mountain.
-It originally comes from the Wuyi tea bushes in China from which Baozhong tea is made.
-Roasting produces a full-bodied, nutty yet sweet taste which is often associated with dong ding.
-Compared to green oolongs, dong ding oolong is usually oxidized much longer.
+Dong Ding tea is grown at 700 to 1,000 meters (not quite a high altitude tea) on Dong Ding Mountain.
+It originally comes from the Wuyi tea bushes from China, from which Baozhong tea is also made.
+Roasting brings out a full-bodied, nutty yet sweet flavor that is commonly associated with dong ding.
+Compared to green oolongs, Dong Ding Oolong is usually oxidized for a significantly longer time.
 It is also roasted from light to very strong.
-Because of its round taste, this tea is also very suitable as an entry-level tea to open up the world of darker Oolong teas for yourself.
+Because of its round taste, this tea is also very suitable as a starter tea to open up the world of darker Oolong teas.

 Oriental Beauty Oolong

-Oriental Beauty Oolong is a truly unique tea and the only Taiwanese tea that is only harvested in summer.
-Oriental Beauty Oolong is cultivated without the use of pesticides because it is desirable that the Taiwanese cicadas nibble on the leaves of the tea bush.
-This leads to the fact that the buds turn white and the leaking sap of the leaves immediately oxidizes in the sunlight.
-The leaves are therefore not rolled and are not roasted, but fermented more strongly than most other Taiwanese oolongs.
-Oriental Beauty Oolong can also be mistaken for black tea from Darjeeling or Yunnan.
-In terms of taste, the Oriental Beauty Oolong has a sweet, fruity, honey-like taste.
-Due to its very elaborate processing, Oriental Beauty has always been a premium tea despite the tea plantations being very low at 300 - 800 meters.
+Oriental Beauty Oolong is a truly unique tea and the only Taiwanese tea harvested exclusively in summer.
+Oriental Beauty Oolong is cultivated without the use of pesticides as it is desirable for the Taiwanese cicadas to nibble on the leaves of the tea bush.
+This causes the buds to turn white and the sap that comes out of the leaves to oxidize immediately in the sunlight.
+The leaves are therefore not rolled or roasted, but fermented more heavily than most other Taiwanese oolongs.
+Oriental Beauty Oolong can also be mistaken for Darjeeling or Yunnan black tea.
+In terms of taste, the Oriental Beauty Oolong offers a sweet, fruity, honey-like taste.
+Due to its very complex processing, Oriental Beauty has always been a premium tea, despite the tea plantations located at 300 - 800 meters very low.

-Many Taiwanese teas are also called aged (aged) Variant available. have also aged.
-Aged teas are usually taken out of storage every few years and roasted again by an experienced tea master.
-Excessive roasting or insufficient roasting of the aged tea can make it completely inedible.
-Aged Tea is particularly suitable to enjoy it in the evening or at night because almost all of the caffeine in the tea has left the tea leaves over the years.
+Many Taiwanese teas are also considered aged (aged) Variant available. have also aged. aged teas are typically taken out of storage every few years and re-roasted by an experienced tea master.
+Over-roasting or under-roasting aged tea can render it completely undrinkable.
+Aged tea is particularly suitable for enjoying in the evening or at night, as almost all of the caffeine in tea has left the tea leaves over the years.

-There are also several other types of Taiwanese oolongs that have not been covered in this post.
-For example: Hong Cha, Fo Shou (Buddha's hand), Gabalong, Hong Shui, Gui Fei, and Ruby #18
+There are also some other types of Taiwanese oolongs that have not yet been covered in this post.
+For example: Hong Cha, Fo Shou (Buddhas Hand), Gabalon, Hong Shui, Gui Fei, and Ruby #18

-An overview of all teas from Taiwan that are available here in the Evergreen Teashop you'll find here:
+An overview of all teas from Taiwan that are available here in the Evergreen Teashop You will find here:

-Do you like this article?
+do you like this article?
 Do you still have questions?
 We would like to offer our customers more helpful additional information about tea.
-Therefore, we would be very happy to receive your feedback in the comment area!
+Therefore, we would be very happy to receive your feedback in the comments section!